slsdetectorgroup/slsDetectorPackage/docs/src/slsreceiver.rst

 * Client commands to the receiver begin with **rx_** or **f_** (file commands).

-* **rx_hostname** has to be the first command to the receiver so the client knows which reciever process to communicate with.
+* **rx_hostname** has to be the first command to the receiver so the client knows which receiver process to communicate with.

 * Can use 'auto' for **udp_dstip** if using 1GbE interface or the :ref:`virtual simulators<Virtual Detector Servers>`.